Sandy Grushow: Filmaka

-MediaLink
+Medialink

-In 2010, Grushow joined MediaLink as Chief Content Officer, where he worked with clients in the marketing, media, entertainment, and technology sectors.
-In this role, he provided strategic guidance on partnerships related to brand development, content production, and digital distribution involving major corporate clients and media organizations.
+In 2010, Grushow joined MediaLink as Chief Content Officer, counseling clients in the marketing, media, entertainment, and technology industries.
+In this role, Grushow has advised on brand/content/distribution partnerships involving numerous Fortune 100 brands in the CPG, automotive, and beverage categories, and major digital distribution players.

 Personal life

 His wife is Barbara Grushow.
 They live in Los Angeles.